-In this deliverable, the progress made towards the development of a Construction Digital Twin 3D Visualisation module is documented.
-The module under development, termed Digital Command Centre or DCC, is a web application enabling the PMs and other involved stakeholders to remotely access, visualise and navigate the digital twin data.
+In this deliverable, the progress made towards the development and delivery of a Construction Digital Twin 3D Visualisation module is documented.
+The module developed, termed Digital Command Centre or DCC, is a web application enabling the PMs and other involved stakeholders to remotely access, visualise and navigate the digital twin data.
 DCC renders the as-planned 4D BIM model (geometry + schedule information) and as-built data, providing the option to display real-time data and annotations generated by other COGITO tools such as WODM, QC, H&S and IoT tools.

-The application is developed based on the Unity game engine, utilising tools developed in T7.3, i.e., the COGITO Unity library and the IFCtoMesh Generator service described in D7.5.
+The application is developed based on the Unity game engine, utilising tools developed in T7.3, i.e., the COGITO Unity library and the IFCtoMesh Generator service described in D7.6.
 To provide a fully web-based experience, DCC renders the 3D geometry using WebGL allowing end-users to have access on practically any device capable of running a modern web-browser.

 The development of DCC is fully aligned with all the defined end-user and functional/non-functional requirements as defined in deliverables D2.1 and D2.4/D2.5 respectively.
-Its core functionality is already implemented and a final version shall be presented in the upcoming deliverable D7.8; the full integration with the DTP is expected to take place as part of T8.1 addressing any required adaptations and/or required optimisations.
+Its current version implements all the required functionality and features and can thus be termed final; the full integration between DCC, DTP and the rest of the COGITO ecosystem is expected to take place as part of T8.1 where any required adaptations and/or required optimisations shall be addressed.